nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 Each `DiffSyncModel` class is dynamically generated as needed.
 The fields within a `DiffSyncModel` are defined using `nautobot_wrapper.fields`.
 These fields map directly to the attributes of the source data.

+For each source record, the importer attempts to read the corresponding Nautobot objects as well, based on the `identifiers` if they are defined in the source model, or on a generated record's primary key.
+The primary key is deterministically generated using UUID5, based on the source content type and primary key.
+If the source primary key is already a UUID, it is passed through without change.

 ### Updating Referenced Content Types

 The updating of `content_types` fields, based on cached references, occurs in this phase.
 It's possible to define forwarding references using `source_wrapper.set_references_forwarding()`, e.g. references to `dcim.location` are forwarded to `dcim.locationtype`.

-### Reading Nautobot Data

-`NautobotAdapter()` reads from the Nautobot database, considering only models with at least one instance of imported data from source.
-To add data to the DiffSync structure, it uses `DiffSyncModel()` classes created in the previous steps.

 ### Syncing to Nautobot

 Data sync to Nautobot is executed using `nautobot_adapter.sync_from(source_adapter)` from the `diffsync` library.
-The `instance.save()` method is used, accommodating instances that fail `instance.clean()`.
-These instances are verified in the following step.
+The `object.save()` method is used, accommodating objects that fail `object.clean()`.
+These objects are verified in the following step.

 ### Validating the Data

-After saving all instances, the system verifies the data consistency by re-running `clean()` on instances that failed during the previous step.
+After saving all objects, the system verifies the data consistency by re-running `clean()` on objects that failed during the previous step.
 All validation errors are collected and can be displayed to the user.

 ### Committing the Transaction